25 Encouraging Bible Verses for Addiction Recovery

 For all that is in the world—the desires of the flesh and the desires of the eyes and pride of life—is not from the Father but is from the world.1 John 2:16

 The desire to sin and fall into addiction never originates from God.
-This verse reminds you that this world and the temptations paraded before your eyes are the culprits.
+This verse reminds you that the culprits of are the temptations paraded before your eyes in this world.
 The God of all grace designed you to live in different waysways that honor Him and build your life on His promises.

 A life free from addiction can be leveraged in serving Him for Kingdom purposes.
 The best treatment plan is calling on the name of our Lord Jesus Christ and trusting in His holy treatment program of love, mercy, and grace.